w3c-fedid/FedCM/explainer/cookies.md

 }
 ```

-Which may respond with the following JWT:
+Which may respond with the following:

 ```json
 {
   "id_token" : "asdlkjop2awlasd"
 }
 ```

-And with the response, resolves the promise.

 ### Show IDP Modal